mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 uses these as the "baseline" for which any subsequent change needs to be compared against.

-> Percy doesn't always take a snapshot of your entire site; it depends on how
-> you integrate their SDKs with your application.
-For the purpose of this article
-> (and during the guides migration) we are using the "static site" command line
-> interface to upload to Percy, which loops through all of your html files and
-> effectively uploads snapshots for all pages of your site.
+Note: Percy doesn't always take a snapshot of your entire site; it depends on how you integrate their SDKs with your application.
+For the purpose of this article (and during the guides migration) we are using the "static site" command line interface to upload to Percy, which loops through all of your html files and effectively uploads snapshots for all pages of your site.

 Once you have this baseline loaded for your "master" branch, you can setup Percy in your Continuous Integration (CI) service so that every Pull Request (PR) you